-There were 4 RMC Meetings held during the financial year ended 31 December 2019 and the attendance of the abovementioned RMC members were as follows:-
+There were 4 RMC Meetings held during the financial year ended 31 December 2020 and the attendance of the abovementioned RMC members were as follows:-

-Name of Members No. of RMC Meetings Held No. of RMC Meetings Attended

-Peter Ho Kok Wai 4 1 out of 1 meeting held after his appointment as RMC member on 1 October 2019

-Goh Ching Yin 4 4

-Dato' Dr. Thillainathan 4

-A/L Ramasamy 4

-Marzida Binti Mohd Noor 4 1 out of 1 meeting held after her

-appointment as RMC member on 1

-October 2019

-Tan Sri Datuk (Dr.) Rafiah 4 3 out of 3 meetings held prior to her

-Binti Salim relinquishment as RMC member on 1

-October 2019

-Tunku Zain Al-'Abidin Ibni 4 3 out of 3 meetings held prior to his

-Tuanku Muhriz relinquishment as RMC member on

-30 September 2019

-Foo San Kan 4 3 out of 3 meetings held prior to his

-retirement as RMC member on 30

-September 2019
+Name of Members No. of RMC Meetings Held No. of RMC Meetings Attended Dr. Muhammed Bin Abdul Khalid 4 No meeting held after his appointment RMC Chairman on 10 December 2020 Goh Ching Yin 4 4 Peter Ho Kok Wai 4 4 Marzida Binti Mohd Noor 4 1 out of 1 meeting held prior to her resignation as RMC member on 1 March 2020 Dato' Dr. Thillainathan A/L Ramasamy 4 2 out of 2 meetings held prior to his retirement as RMC member on 30 June 2020 Datuk Gnanachandran A/L S Ayadurai 4 4